netwerk-digitaal-erfgoed/europeana-cc-lod/converter/README.md

 ## Run the conversion

-This script loads the input file, runs the mapping and stores the data into an output file in the `data/example` directory:
+This script loads the input file, runs the mapping and stores the data into an output file in the `data` directory:

     docker exec -it virtuoso /bin/bash /opt/scripts/convert.sh \
-        --input_file /opt/data/example/my_dataset.ttl \
+        --input_file /opt/data/my_dataset.ttl \
-        --mapping_file /opt/mappings/example/my_mapping.rq
+        --mapping_file /opt/mappings/my_mapping.rq

 Replace the command line arguments with the names of your files.
 Note that the paths to these files are relative to the Docker container, *not* your localhost.

-Check file `./data/example/run.log` if you would like to inspect the output of the run, e.g. `cat ./data/example/run.log`
+Check file `./data/run.log` if you would like to inspect the output of the run, e.g. `cat ./data/run.log`

 ## Stop the Virtuoso container